jaegertracing/jaeger-client-cpp/CONTRIBUTING.md

 Discussing your proposed changes ahead of time will make the contribution process smooth for everyone.

 Once we've discussed your changes and you've got your code ready, make sure that tests are passing and open your pull request.
+Your pull request is most likely to be accepted if it:

 * Includes tests for new functionality.
 * Follows the code style guidelines.